eslint/eslint/docs/src/user-guide/configuring/configuration-files.md

 ## Cascading and Hierarchy

 When using `.eslintrc.*` and `package.json` files for configuration, you can take advantage of configuration cascading.
-Suppose you have the following structure:
+Suppose your project has the following structure:

 ```text
 your-project